All Episodes

 We'll do that and be right back, folks.

-That the primary reason Ted Cruz is disliked is precisely that he is conservative.
+Folks, they both may be true, but do not discount the reality that the primary reason Ted Cruz is disliked is precisely that he is conservative.

 That is exactly why the Republican establishment doesn't like it.

-It's why they don't want any conservative triumphing and running heading the party being elected president.
+It's why they don't want any conservative triumphing and running, heading the party, being elected president.

 It is all about conservatism.